xxfoundation/elixxir-gateway/README.md

 # The local IP address of the Gateway used for internal listening.
 localAddress: "0.0.0.0"

-# The public IP address of the Node associated with this Gateway.
+# The public IP address and port of the Node associated with this Gateway.
-nodeAddress: "0.0.0.128"
+nodeAddress: "0.0.0.128:11420"

 # Period in which the message cleanup function executes.
 Recommended period is on the order of a minute.
 messageTimeout: "60s"